 This happens with us every time.
 We buy a hard drive but we never get the capacity as the drive was advertised for.
-Many consider find this rude.
+Many consider finding this rude.
 Today I am going to explain how manufacturers rate the capacity of storage drives compared to their actual sizes.

 Advertised storage vs. real DATA

-Bits, Byte and Prefixes
+Bits, Byte, and Prefixes

-The baseline of storage drives is the binary format in form of zero or one.
+The baseline of storage drives is the binary format in the form of zero or one.
 Eight of these bits combined together produce the commonly referred-to item used in computing which is called byte.
-Similarly various amounts of storage capacity are generated by this prefix which shows specific amount like a metric prefix.
+Similarly, various amounts of storage capacity are generated by this prefix which shows a specific amount like a metric prefix.
 As every computer is based on binary math, so these prefixes generally show base 2 amounts with every level with an increment of 2 to the 10th power of 1,024.
 The common prefixes are as follow:

 Kilobyte (KB) = 1,024 bytes